dOpensource/dsiprouter/README.md

 ### Prerequisites:

 - Must run this as the root user (you can use sudo)
 - Kamailio needs to be installed with the default kamailio configuration directory
-- You will need your kamailio database
+- You will need your kamailio database credentials.

-### Configuration

-To change dSIPRouter edit `gui/settings.py` file, e.g. `vi ./gui/settings.py`

-* DSIP_PORT - port on which web gui is running, 5000 by default

 ### Installing and Running It: